The fullness conjectures for products of elliptic curves

-Let $k$ be a field, and let $\sM(k)=\sM$ be the category of pure motives over $k$ modulo algebraic equivalence, with coefficients in a field $K$ of characteristic $0$ (with the ``contravariant'' convention: the motive functor is contravariant).
+Let $k$ be a field, and let $\sM$ be the category of pure motives over $k$ modulo algebraic equivalence \cite[Ch.
+4]{andre}, with coefficients in a field $K$ of characteristic $0$.
+We shall use the notation $\sM(k)$ when it is necessary to specify $k$, but dispense from writing down coefficients $K$.
 We write $\L\in \sM$ for the Lefschetz motive.
-Let $H$ be a Weil cohomology with coefficients in $K$.
-We have a $\otimes$-functor

-where $\Vec_K$ is the $\otimes$-category of finite-dimensional $K$-vector spaces and, for any additive $\otimes$-category $\sA$, $\sA^*$ is the $\otimes$-category of $\Z$-graded objects of $\sA$, the commutativity constraint being given by the Koszul rule.